 What happens if I miss my pickup event?

-If an order is not picked up at the requested pickup event, you must pick up at our office in Boulder within 3 business days of the missed pickup date.
-If you cannot pick up your order within 3 business days you must let us know.
-Orders that are not picked up within 7 business days of the missed pickup date will be refunded minus a 15% restocking fee.
+If an order is not picked up at the requested pickup event, you must pick up at our office in Boulder within 4 days of the missed pickup date.
+If you cannot pick up your order within 4 business days you must let us know and make other arrangements.
+Orders that are not picked up within 7 days of the missed pickup date without prior communication about other arrangements will be donated without a refund.